NeSIG: A Neuro-Symbolic Method for Learning to Generate Planning Problems: Neuro-Symbolic instance generation

+The output of the NLM is represented as a new set of atoms, where each atom is associated with a different MDP action $a \in A$, corresponding to either a new atom to add to $s_{ic}$ (for the initial state policy) or a domain action to apply to $s_{gc}$ (for the goal policy), in addition to the termination action $end$.
+The NLM outputs a real value for each atom (action) in this set.
+Then, we mask out inapplicable actions $a \notin A_{app}$, corresponding to either atoms that violate the continuous consistency constraints (for the initial state policy) or domain actions whose preconditions are not met at $s_{gc}$ (for the goal policy).
+Finally, we apply the softmax function to obtain a probability distribution over applicable actions $a \in App$, from which we sample the action to execute at the current MDP state.

-We train both generative policies with the RL algorithm known as Proximal Policy Optimization (PPO) \cite{schulman2017proximal}.
-Since PPO is an actor-critic algorithm, we need to employ an additional critic NLM for each policy, whose sole purpose is to evaluate the current state ($s_{ic}$ in the case of the initial state generation policy and $(s_i, s_{gc})$ in the case of the goal policy).
+In order to train the initial state and goal policies, we resort to the Deep RL algorithm Proximal Policy Optimization (PPO) \cite{schulman2017proximal}.
+Since PPO is an actor-critic algorithm, we need to employ an additional critic NLM for each policy, whose sole purpose is to evaluate the current MDP state.
 The two policies are trained simultaneously in an end-to-end fashion.
-The initial state generation policy receives rewards measuring the eventual consistency and difficulty of the problems generated, whereas the goal generation policy only receives rewards measuring problem difficulty.

-The reward signal used to train the generative policies motivates consistency and difficulty, but ignores diversity.
-In order to motivate diversity, we leverage the entropy term included in the loss function optimized by PPO.
-This term encourages policies with great entropy, i.e., highly stochastic policies, which result in diverse problems.
-To calculate the entropy term, we employ two different probability distributions.
-On the one hand, we use the \textit{ground probability distribution}, which is the distribution output by the policy NLMs, from which the MDP action to apply to the current state is sampled.
-On the other hand, we take this distribution and sum the probabilities of all the atoms/ground actions for each predicate/lifted action in the domain, obtaining the \textit{lifted probability distribution}.
-The entropy term is simply the average of the entropies of the two distributions.
+The initial state policy receives rewards accounting for problem consistency, diversity and difficulty.
+On the other hand, the reward signal the goal policy receives accounts for diversity and difficulty but not consistency, since the consistency of a problem is independent of its goal $g$ and, thus, of the goal policy.
+In order to calculate the PPO advantages, we use the Generalized Advantage Estimation (GAE) \cite{schulman2015high} method.
+However, we found the best $\lambda$ value to be equal to 1, which is equivalent to simply calculating advantages with the n-step returns (i.e., not using GAE).
+Moreover, we use a policy entropy bonus as proposed in \cite{schulman2017proximal} to encourage sufficient exploration, in addition to the diversity reward.